Core concepts

 In the Palantir platform, you can think about data and change management the way software developers think about code: you need a way to allow many people to make changes and interact with the same data without interfering with someone else's work.
 Foundry Branching takes the best practices from software development and applies them to the Palantir platform, harnessing a common feature of version control systems called branching.

-At a high level, branching allows you to take a fork in the road and work on components of your end to end workflow in your own branch.
-Then, once you are satisfied with your changes, you can deploy your changes out of your branch back to the main road.
+At a high level, branching allows you to fork your existing environment and work on components of your end-to-end workflow in a contained branch.
+When you are satisfied with your changes, you can deploy the changes introduced by your branch back into Main.

 Branching workflow

-The diagram below shows you can use a branching workflow to make changes to data pipeline code, Ontology, and Workshop applications in the Palantir platform.
+The diagram below shows how you can use a branching workflow to make changes to data pipeline code in Pipeline Builder, the Ontology, and Workshop applications in the Palantir platform.

 Branching workflow